Contact me: firstname.lastname@example.org

 I write literary nonfiction, fiction and books.

-I also write, edit, and create content for websites, magazines, marketing companies, and start-ups.
+I also write, edit, and create content for trade magazines, marketing companies, and start-ups.
 My wheelhouse is pop culture, feminism, health, business, and tech.
 One of my favorite projects is a reported piece for The Daily Beast, in collaboration with National Geographic.
-I got to interview direct descendants from The Mayflower, and write an essay about our complex origin story.
+I interviewed direct descendants from The Mayflower, and wrote an essay about our complex origin story.
+For Folks Magazine, I wrote about a lifetime of migraines.
+For Healthline I wrote about strength training for women.
+I’m brainy, well read, and consider The Element of Style to be my Bible.
+Styles: MLA, APA, Chicago.

-I’ve has been nominated twice for Best of the Web 2014 and 2016, a Pushcart Prize, winner of the Gigantic Sequins prize for fiction, and a finalist for the Glass Women Award.
+My essay, “This Is How You Say Goodbye” was recently published by Longreads; a long time goal of mine.
+I’ve been nominated twice for Best of the Web 2014 and 2016, a Pushcart Prize, winner of the Gigantic Sequins prize for fiction, and a finalist for the Glass Women Award.
 I also produced a reading series: BEDLAM: New Work by Women Writers at the infamous KGB/The Red Room in New York City with some insanely talented women; including Allison Wright, Anna March, Tanwi Nandini Islam, Michele Raphael, Tiphanie Yanique and Christen Clifford.

 Fiction and nonfiction published in Bloom/The Millions, Salon, Beatrice, THE FEM Literary Magazine, HerKind/Vida, Deep Water Literary Journal, The Nervous Breakdown, The Dr. T.J.
-Eckleburg Review, Blue Fifth Review, Non Binary Review, The Manifest-Station, The Atticus Review, Angels Flight * literary west, Vol. 1 Brooklyn, BUST Magazine, Entropy, The Daily Beast, etc., and forthcoming in Full Grown People.
+Eckleburg Review, Blue Fifth Review, Non Binary Review, The Manifest-Station, The Atticus Review, Angels Flight * literary west, Vol. 1 Brooklyn, BUST Magazine, Entropy, The Daily Beast, Full Grown People and others.
 How to Travel With Your Demons, a novella, Spuyten Duyvil Press (2015) was chosen for the Dr. T.J.
 Eckleburg Book Club.

 My other books are The Blue Hours, and The Erotica Project, co-author, Erin Cressida Wilson.
 Anthologies include Wreckage of Reason 2: Back to the Drawing Board, Dirty Girls, The Big Book of Orgasms, A Shadow Map, Gigantic Sequins, and forthcoming; CREDO: An Anthology of Manifestos and Sourcebook for Creative Writing.
 My work has been reviewed in The New York Times, The Village Voice, Art in America, The New Yorker, The Daily News, The New York Post, Time Out, The Guardian, and The Daily Telegraph.
 I have an MA from New York University/The Gallatin School in literary theory, and writing.